 Friday: Lining & finishing

-What if you’re not a size small?
-Well, Burda has this blazer pattern that’s an option and looks pretty similar to the one I made but in more sizes.
+Pattern options: Burda has this blazer pattern that looks pretty similar to the one I made but in more sizes.
 Or you could make your own pattern.

 If you’re making your own pattern, there are two options.
 My pattern is a mash-up of the two techniques.
 One is to rub off a blazer you already have that fits; for this option see this tutorial.
 The second is drafting one from a basic bodice sloper.
 This tutorial shows how to draft a bodice sloper.